About Us

 Co-founder and Executive Director (non voting member of the Board)

-Maggie is a professional environmental educator and interpreter with 41 years’ experience in the field.
+Maggie is a specialized tutor who works for Rapid City Dyslexia Care.
+She is a professional conservation educator and interpreter with 41 years’ experience in the field.
 She also has 14 years of experience as a professional fundraiser.
 She is critical to the rehabilitation efforts of the organization.
-She serves as the volunteer coordinator for the BHRC, and does much of the avian training work.
+She serves as the volunteer coordinator for the BHRC, and does some of the avian training work.

 Leon Fenhaus